quan3010/spatial_temporal_network/README.md

 spatial_temporal_network
 ==============================

-This is a project for modeling student interactions on campus using WiFi location data
+This is a project for modeling student interactions on campus using WiFi location data.
+Please note that this is still under development.

 Project Organization
 ------------